INTSEAN/portfolio/README.md

 🚀 **Technologies Used**

 React: A JavaScript library for building user interfaces.
 **HTML5**: The standard markup language for creating web pages.
 _Bootstrap_: A powerful, responsive front-end framework for faster and easier web development.
-Web3 Forms API: Integrated for seamless form submissions and handling.
+_Web3 Forms API_: Integrated for seamless form submissions and handling.
-MailerLite API: Used for managing and automating email newsletters.
+_MailerLite API_: Used for managing and automating email newsletters.
-FontAwesome (via CDNJS): Icon library for scalable vector icons.
+_FontAwesome (via CDNJS)_: Icon library for scalable vector icons.
-Animate CSS: A library for cross-browser animations that adds life to the website.
+_Animate CSS_: A library for cross-browser animations that adds life to the website.

 📄 Features
-Responsive Design: The website is fully responsive, adapting to any screen size.
+_Responsive Design_: The website is fully responsive, adapting to any screen size.
-Interactive UI: Built with React and Bootstrap to ensure a smooth and interactive user experience.
+_Interactive UI_: Built with React and Bootstrap to ensure a smooth and interactive user experience.
-Contact Form: Integrated with Web3 Forms API for secure and reliable form submissions.
+_Contact Form_: Integrated with Web3 Forms API for secure and reliable form submissions.
-Newsletter Subscription: Connected to MailerLite for easy newsletter sign-ups and management.
+_Newsletter Subscription_: Connected to MailerLite for easy newsletter sign-ups and management.
-Smooth Animations: Enhanced user experience with subtle animations using Animate CSS.
+_Smooth Animations_: Enhanced user experience with subtle animations using Animate CSS.
-Iconography: Utilized FontAwesome for visually appealing and accessible icons throughout the website.
+_Iconography_: Utilized FontAwesome for visually appealing and accessible icons throughout the website.

 🎨 Design

 The portfolio features a modern, clean, and minimalistic design.
 Bootstrap's grid system ensures a consistent layout across devices, while the combination of FontAwesome icons and Animate CSS adds a touch of elegance and interactivity.

 🛠 Installation & Setup